itskdhere/Share-Code/README.md

 The .exe file is currently for Windows-10 64-bit system.
 You can compile the .c source code in your compiler.

-More features are being added..
+More features are to be added soon...